-12.4Detect and Classify Vesicles
+12.5 Vesicles Detection

-Creation Wizard - 6/7 Detect Vesicles
+Creation Wizard - 9/10 Detect Vesicles

-To start the automatic creation process for Vesicles select the Detect Vesicle option.
+The next step is the automatic creation process for Vesicles.

 The Vesicle Name field allows you either to enter the name for a newly added vesicle type or to edit a name already defined.
 If you want to add a new Vesicle type, click on the Add New Type button and enter a name in the Vesicle name field.
 However, in this example, no additional Vesicle types are necessary.